 Between 1990 and 1991, the U.S. Department of Interior sought to enhance the science function within Interior agencies by creating a new biological research agency called the United States Biological Survey.
-The stated intent was to give more credibility to the science and remove the issue of endangered species from the management agencies by creating an independent science-based organization to assist their information needs.
-Congress subsequently shifted this new agency to a new Biological Division within the U.S. Geological Survey (USGS).
-Upon creation of this new program within the USGS, over 70% of the dedicated funding for the CIFSG was absorbed by upper level administrative and regional staff.
-This loss of funding and change of mission, in combination with the retirement of senior personnel, gradually led to termination of the CIFSG in the early 2000s.
+In the process of multiple reorganization efforts and retirements of long-term staff, the CIFSG ceased to exist in the early 2000s.
 A comparable national organization has not existed since that time.

-Since its formation, the CIFSG worked to counter the misconceptions about a single minimum flow being adequate to protect stream resources.
+Since its formation, the CIFSG worked to counter the misconceptions that a single yearround minimum flow within a fluvial water body was adequate to protect ecological processes and related uses.
 In its place, they promoted instream flow regimes that mimicked natural intra- and inter-annual flow and habitat variability.
-Further, the CIFSG promoted the importance of basing flow regime needs on all elements of the aquatic community and life stages.
-The Instream Flow Incremental Methodology (IFIM) was developed to provide a framework to address and quantify potential impacts of water development projects necessary for mitigation planning as required by the National Environmental Policy Act (NEPA).
+Further, the CIFSG promoted the importance of basing flow regime needs on all ecological elements (like the eight elements) of the aquatic community and life stages.
+The IFIM was developed to provide a framework to address and quantify potential impacts of water development projects necessary for mitigation planning as required by the National Environmental Policy Act (NEPA).

 During its tenure, the CIFSG provided standardized instream flow training to thousands of stakeholders involved with instream flow and water level conservation on a global basis.
 Recipients of that training are now retiring, which is creating a void in skilled IFWLC practitioners.
-This is leading to a situation similar to the mid-1970s, when there was fragmentation in uniform, credible scientific approaches to quantifying instream flow regimes and water level conservation needs.
+This is leading to a situation like in the mid-1970s, when there was fragmentation in uniform, credible scientific approaches to quantifying instream flow regimes and water level conservation needs.